ICanBoogie/Render/README.md

 ## Testing

-The test suite is ran with the `make test` command.
-[PHPUnit](https://phpunit.de/) and [Composer](http://getcomposer.org/) need to be globally available to run the suite.
-The command installs dependencies as required.
-The `make test-coverage` command runs test suite and also creates an HTML coverage report in "build/coverage".
-The directory can later be cleaned with the `make clean` command.
+Run `make test-container` to create and log into the test container, then run `make test` to run the test suite.
+Alternatively, run `make test-coverage` to run the test suite with test coverage.
+Open `build/coverage/index.html` to see the breakdown of the code coverage.